fabri1983/java2proto2grpc/README.md

 ## java 2 proto 2 grpc

 This project is a modification from original projects https://github.com/jhrgitgit/java2proto and https://github.com/lloydsparkes/java-proto-generator.
-Credits belong to the creator of the mentioned projects.
+Credits belong to the creators of the mentioned projects.
 I just made it compatible with Windows, renamed some packages, fixed some bugs, added usage of *protobuf-converter* (https://github.com/BAData/protobuf-converter) with custom modifications to transform domain model objects to protobuf messages and viceversa, created LoginService client and server, and more.

-#### What does this project do:
+#### Features:

 - Depends on Maven.
 - Java 8 only (and minor versions too).
 See the **TODO** section for Java 9+.